LavalleeAdamLab/MealTimeMS/README.md

 7. In the Build tab, type "SIMULATION" in the text box of "Conditional compilation symboles".
 Note the file path listed in the "Output path" text box, the compiled MealTimeMS executable can be found in that folder when built.
 Hit Ctrl+S to save these settings
 8. Right click on the 'Solution MealTimeMS' icon in the solution explorer and Build Solution
 9. If build successful, the MealTimeMS.exe command line application could be found in the output folder aforementioned. eg. The default output path is under "bin\x64\Release\", so the MealTimeMS.exe can be located at [The folder of the MealTimeMS source code folder downloaded from Github] \MealTimeMS\bin\x64\Release*

+Note: Use Preprocessor directive "*SIMULATION,WIN32*" in step 7 if compiling on a x86 computer
 ___

 ## Files and software required to run MealTimeMS